 The second thing that’s strange about Jack Valentine is that he is unique to Norfolk, and Norwich in particular.
 The tradition of gift giving on Valentine’s Eve has been around for years, too, and was big business in Norwich in the 19th and early 20th century.
 Accounts at the time talk about thousands of pounds being spent on the occasion, and shops here even took on extra staff to help cope with the demand.

 Not much is known about Mr Valentine himself, only that he is a cheeky, traditional character from Norfolk, celebrated across the county with many families still continuing the tradition today.
 However, what differentiates Jack from other Valentine’s traditions is that he is all about family.
 Jack’s gifts are multi-generational.
 He leaves gifts for everyone – young or old; not just for starry eyed lovers.
 Today, Jack Valentine is thoughtful.
-Something that – in 2021 – means more than ever.
+Something that now means more than ever.

 So, this year we’re celebrating Jack’s acts of affection, romance and trickery by encouraging people to leave gifts for one another within their own households, and share online messages of thanks, love and support to the people we care about, miss and haven’t been able to see for a while.
 We want to bring Jack back to put a smile on people’s faces.
 To let people know we’re thinking about them.
 To celebrate one of Norwich’s most special traditions.

 If you’d like to help continue (or even start!) the tradition of Jack Valentine in your house this year, there are a number of ways you can get involved: